amadejaop/todo-list/README.md

 # TO-DO List App
-A to-do list web application created with HTML, CSS and JavaScript.
+A to-do list created with HTML, CSS and JavaScript.
 The project is available on [GitHub pages](https://amadejaop.github.io/todo-list/todo.html).

 ## Table of Contents